adopt-it/Github_webhook/README.md

 # GitHub API Challenge

-Simple web service that listens for organization events to know when a repository has been created, for which the following actions are automated:
+Dockerized web service that listens for organization events to know when a repository has been created, for which the following actions are automated:
  - The protection of the master branch.
  - Personal notification with an @mention in an issue within the repository outlining the protections that were added.